 Conexiones is a retreat for all Purdue students.
 This retreat connects students to one another, to the Latino Cultural Center (LCC) and to resources at Purdue.
 Students kick off the day with a Latinx-based and multicultural resource fair.
-Purdue faculty and staff, along with guest speakers, facilitate workshops desinged to prompt meaningful dialogue and learning opportunities that are unique to the Latinx student experience.
-This retreat occurs the first Saturday of the semester.
-Register here.
+Purdue faculty and staff, along with guest speakers, facilitate workshops designed to prompt meaningful dialogue and learning opportunities that are unique to the Latinx student experience.

-El Puente (the bridge) is the LCC's annual resource and welcome fair.
-It bridges students, faculty and staff to the resources avaialble at Purdue University and the LCC.
+Express Fest is the LCC's, AAARCC's, and NAECC's annual resource and welcome fair.
+It bridges students, faculty and staff to the resources available at Purdue University and the Cultural Centers.
 Departments, academic units and community organizations are invited to participate in the fair.
-El Puente occurs on the first Wednesday of the Fall semester.
-Sign up to table here.
+Express Fest occurs on the first Wednesday of the Fall semester.
 All are welcome!

 National Latinx Heritage Month

 National Hispanic Heritage month is observed during September 15th-October 15th each year.
-September 15th is significant as it is the anniversary of the independence of Costa Rica, El Salvador, Guatemala, Honduras and Nicaruaga.
-In 1968, President Lyndon Johnson recongized Hispanic Heritage Week.
+September 15th is significant as it is the anniversary of the independence of Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua.
+In 1968, President Lyndon Johnson recognized Hispanic Heritage Week.
 Twenty years later, President Ronald Regan expanded the week into a 30-day period and it was enacted into law on August 17th 1988.